-Enable Wireless: Check the box to enable the wireless function.
+- Enable Wireless: Check the box to enable the wireless function.
 If you do not want to use wireless, uncheck the box to disable all the wireless functions.

-Wireless Network Service Set Identifier (SSID) is the name of your wireless network.

-Name: Create a name using up to 32 characters.
-The SSID is casesensitive.
+Click New Schedule to create your own time schedule to enable the wireless function. - Wireless Network Service Set Identifier (SSID) is the name of your wireless Name: network.
+Create a name using up to 32 characters.
+The SSID is case-sensitive. - 802.11 Band: Select 2.4GHz if you want to use the 2.4GHz band or 5GHz band if you want to use the 5GHz band.

-Enable Auto The Auto Channel Scan setting can be selected to allow Channel Scan: the DIR-635 to choose the channel with the least amount of interference.

-Wireless Channel: Indicates the channel setting for the DIR-635.
-By default the channel is set to 6.
-The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
-If you enable Auto Channel Scan, this option will be greyed out.
+802.11 Mode: 2.4GHz:

-802.11 Mode: Select one of the following:
+Select one of the following: